-Short Answer: Dhikr is truly one of the easiest acts of worship that simultaneously has insurmountable amount of rewards and benefits in this world and the next is the remembrance of Allah (SWT).
+Short Answer: Dhikr is truly one of the easiest acts of worship that simultaneously has insurmountable amount of rewards and benefits in this world and the next, it is the remembrance of Allah (SWT).
 Life is distracting; it distracts us from remembering the greater meaning, and remembering our Creator, the Source of life.
 So dhikr reflects a constant connection and loving bond with Him.
 Dhikr is also a means of seeking forgiveness from Allah and being purified of our sins.

 Salam Dear Reader,

 Thank you for your question and for contacting Ask About Islam.